jbd/msrsync/README.md

 $ msrsync -p 4 /source /destination
 ```

-This will copy /source directory in the /destination directory (same behaviour as `rsync` regarding the slash handling) using 4 `rsync` processes (using `"-a --numeric-ids"` as default option.
+This will copy /source directory in the /destination directory (same behaviour as `rsync` regarding the slash handling) using 4 `rsync` processes (using `"-aS --numeric-ids"` as default option.
 Could be override with `--rsync` option). `msrsync` will split the files and directory list into bucket of 1G or 1000 files maximum (see `--size` and `--files` options) before feeding them to each `rsync` process in parallel using the `--files-from` option.
 As long as the source and the destination can cope with the parallel I/O (think big boring "enterprise grade" NAS), it should be faster than a single `rsync`.

 > `msrsync` shares the same spirit as [fpart](https://github.com/martymac/fpart) (and its [fpsync](https://github.com/martymac/fpart/blob/master/tools/fpsync) associated tool) by [Ganaël Laplanche](https://github.com/martymac) or [parsync](http://moo.nac.uci.edu/~hjm/parsync/) by [Harry Mangalam](https://github.com/hjmangalam).
 Those are two fantastic much more complete tools used in the field to do real work.
 Please check them out, they might be what you're looking for.